How To Make Well Water Drinkable And Keep It Safe To Drink

 When testing for the quality of well water, there are several indicators.
 There's a list of contaminants that the tester looks for.
 The Water Quality Indicators or the WQI test will test and measure germs and other pollutants in the water.

 The presence of these water quality indicators does not always mean that your well water will cause sickness.
 But, authorities test for them because it is easier to examine their presence.
-Also, it is because it can also show the presence of other disease-causing bacteria and sewage.
+It is also because it can show the presence of other disease-causing bacteria and sewage.
 They may come from animal or human feces.

-So when should you have your well tested for the presence of contaminants or other problems?
-You have to check your well to ensure that it does not have any mechanical problems every spring.
-You need to have it tested every once a year.
+So, when should your well be tested for contaminants or other problems?
+You must check it every spring to ensure it has no mechanical problems, and you need to have it tested once a year.

-Tests, like pH level, total dissolved solids, nitrates, and for total coliform bacteria.
+Tests, like pH level, total dissolved solids, nitrates, and total coliform bacteria.

 Well Water Must be Tested at Least Once a Year

 The nature of well water is continually changing, and the most ideal approach to secure your family is to have your water tested.
-While it isn't required by the public authority, it's a fundamental move to keep your family protected.
+While the public authority doesn't require it, it's a fundamental move to keep your family protected.

-The EPA suggests that you test your well once a year for E. coli and coliform bacteria at total minimum.
-You ought to likewise test your water for radon and arsenic, minerals like ironmanganesenitrate levels, and any volatile organic compounds to guarantee your home's water is protected.
+The EPA suggests that you test your well at least once a year for E. coli and coliform bacteria.
+To ensure that your home's water is protected, you should likewise test your water for radon and arsenic, minerals like iron and manganesenitrate levels, and volatile organic compounds.

-If you do see a change of water quality such as the appearance, smell, taste, and the like, it's a smart thought to have your well tested, regardless of whether it hasn't been a year since the last test.
+If you see a change in water quality, such as the appearance, smell, taste, and the like, it's smart to have your well tested, regardless of whether it hasn't been a year since the last test.

 There are at-home, out-of-the-box tests you can buy and perform yourself.
-When you opt for this way, read what precisely the kit is testing for – not all tests are made equal.
+When you opt for this method, read precisely what the kit is testing for – not all tests are made equal.

-If you suspect your well may have other contaminants, then you have to make sure and get a test for that.
-But you have to make sure you have identified a potential problem since the testing will cost you money.
+If you suspect your well may have other contaminants, you must get a test.
+However, you must identify a potential problem before the test, which will cost you money.

 Before getting your well tested, you can consult a local expert.
-The first thing that you should concern about is the local water contaminants.
+The first thing you should be concerned about is the local water contaminants.

 Other Considerations for Well Water Testing